 Lower the pH of your jam is also important to prevent the growth of bacteria.
 And when you are canning jam, even storing it in the refrigerator for a few weeks or months, you don’t want to make people sick from your homemade gifts.
 Learn more about why we add lemon juice when making jam here.

-The use of balsamic vinegar makes this Strawberry Balsamic Jam a cut above the other jams.
-Use for toast or drizzle in your yogurt, oatmeal or ice cream.
+The use of balsamic vinegar makes this strawberry jam, or strawberry preserves, a cut above the other jams.
+Use it to top your toast or drizzle in your yogurt, oatmeal or ice cream.

 Ingredients